pvnetto/Giphy-Clone/README.md

 git clone https://github.com/pvnetto/Giphy-Replica.git
 cd Giphy-Replica
 npm install
-gulp
 ```

-This will create a local copy of the project in your machine, install all the dependencies and run all gulp tasks.
+This will create a local copy of the project in your machine and install all the dependencies.

-After running the project for the first time with npm install, you won't need to do it anymore when reopening the project.
-So if this is not the first time you're running it, all you have to do is go to the project's directory and run the gulp command to run all gulp tasks.
+## npm scripts

+### dev
+Runs the development environment for the project, using webpack dev server to serve the files.

+### build
+Creates a build for the project on the dist folder, ready for deployment.

 ## Roadmap